Nitheesh-S7/Security-Assessment/README.md

 # Security Assessment
 This is a report on security assessment of http://www.itsecgames.com domain including vulnerability assessment, mitigation methods and SSL/TLS analysis.
+All scans were done with publicly available tools with permisson to scan domain

 ---